nimbix/jardoc/docs/apps_tutorial.md

 ![GlobalProcess_step_8](img/apps_tutorial/GlobalProcess_step_8.svg)

 Now that our application as run, lets gather few logs about it.
-Note that if the application failed to run, Jarvice local Admininstrator have access to advanced logs that might help to debug.
+Note that if the application failed to run, Jarvice local Administrator have access to advanced logs that might help to debug.

 First, to grab job output, simply click on the small arrow on the right of the "completed" job card.

-We can happily see than our "Hello World!" message is here!!
+We can see that our "Hello World!" message is here.

 ![Gather_Logs_step_1](img/apps_tutorial/Gather_Logs_step_1.png)